 If you plan to sell a subscription box in a $25-30 price range, the price of your products should be $9-12 or less.
 This might seem low, but there’s a number of costs associated with sourcing the box itself and running the business.

 Choosing the right box size is something that sellers agonize over.
 Small boxes are cheaper to ship, but limit the size of products that can be included.
 Larger boxes have plenty of space, but can be difficult to fill each month.

 Start by getting an idea of shipping rates.
 Cratejoy has a calculator that helps estimate the price of shipping with different box sizes and weights.
 If you would like to keep shipping costs under $10 per box, you’ll need to be careful about the weights and dimensions of your products.

 Here’s some more information about the different shipping carriers:

-- A Comprehensive Review: The Best Solution for Subscription Box Shipping
+- The Best Carriers for Subscription Box Shipping

 - 6 Ways Subscription Box Companies Can Save Money on Shipping